NixOS/rfcs/rfcs/0107-version-normalization.md

   different, non-standard naming schemes or unusual releasing schedules eventually employed by many teams.

+  - Regarding this, discuss about making `version` a data structure or abstract datatype.

 - Interactions between `pname` and `version`, like multi-branch releases and configuration options.

 - Legacy issues and integration with future implementations of Nix and Nixpkgs, epecially the Flakes framework.

-- Discussions about making `version` a data structure or abstract datatype.
+- Integration and interfacing with package databases like Repology.

 # Future work
 [future]: #future-work